deni12345/gRPC-todolist/README.md

 # gRPC-todolist
-This project using gRPC, mongodb and Go to create a todolist app
+This project uses gRPC, mongodb and Go to create a todolist app